 There is a battery life indicator on the display of the scales and the Master Display.
 It will flash when the batteries need to be replaced.

 Product warranty may vary from country to country.
-In general, all hardware comes with a one year, limited warranty against defects in materials and manufacturing.
+In general, all hardware comes with a 12 month, limited warranty against defects in materials and manufacturing.

 BISON Scales have been tested and certified accurate over a temperature range of -10˚C to 40˚C (or 14˚F to 104˚F).